-CHEMISTRY AND SOCIETY 3 credits Qualitative introduction to chemistry using current world problems and commercial products, such as the ozone layer, nuclear fission, polymers and drugs, to introduce chemical principles.

-CHEMISTRY FOR EVERYONE 101 4 credits Integrated, hands-on laboratory instruction in the fundamental concepts of chemistry for general education and middle-level licensure for pre-service and in-service teachers.

-INTRODUCTION TO GENERAL, ORGANIC, 110

-AND BIOCHEMISTRY I 3 credits Sequential.
+- CHEMISTRY AND SOCIETY 100 3 credits Qualitative introduction to chemistry using current world problems and commercial products, such as the ozone layer, nuclear fission, polymers and drugs, to introduce chemical principles. - CHEMISTRY FOR EVERYONE 4 credits 101 Integrated, hands-on laboratory instruction in the fundamental concepts of chemistry for general education and middle-level licensure for pre-service and in-service teachers. - INTRODUCTION TO GENERAL, ORGANIC, 110 AND BIOCHEMISTRY I 3 credits Sequential.
 Introduction to principles of chemistry and fundamentals of inorganic and biochemistry.
-Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism, radiation.
+Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism, radiation. - INTRODUCTION TO GENERAL, ORGANIC, 111

-111 INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY LABORATORY I 1 credit Prerequisite/Corequisite: 3150:110.
+AND BIOCHEMISTRY LABORATORY I 1 credit Prerequisite/Corequisite: 3150:110.
 Sequential.
 Laboratory course applying principles of chemistry and fundamentals of inorganic, organic and biochemistry.

-INTRODUCTION TO GENERAL, ORGANIC, AND BIOCHEMISTRY II 3 credits Prerequisite: 3150:110.
+- INTRODUCTION TO GENERAL, ORGANIC, 112 AND BIOCHEMISTRY II 3 credits Prerequisite: 3150:110.
 Sequential.
 Introduction to principles of chemistry and fundamentals of inorganic and biochemistry.
-Structure and chemistry of carbohydrates, lipids, proteins;

-biochemistry of enzymes, metabolism, radiation.

-INTRODUCTION TO GENERAL, ORGANIC, 113 AND BIOCHEMISTRY LABORATORY II 1 credit Prerequisite/Corequisite: 3150:112.
+Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism, radiation. - INTRODUCTION TO GENERAL, ORGANIC, 113 AND BIOCHEMISTRY LABORATORY II 1 credit Prerequisite/Corequisite: 3150:112.
 Sequential.
-Laboratory course applying principles of chemistry and fundamentals of inorganic, organic and biochemistry.

-PRINCIPLES OF CHEMISTRY I 3 credits Prerequisite: Placement in 3450:149 or higher or permission.
+Laboratory course applying principles of chemistry and fundamentals of inorganic, organic and biochemistry. - PRINCIPLES OF CHEMISTRY I 3 credits 151 Prerequisite: Placement in 3450:149 or higher or permission.
 Introduction to basic facts and principles of chemistry, including atomic and molecular structure, states of matter and thermodynamics.
-For the chemistry major, premedical student and most other science majors.

-PRINCIPLES OF CHEMISTRY I LABORATORY 1 credit Prerequisite or corequisite: 3150:151.
-Laboratory course applying principles of thermodynamics, chemical analysis, and laboratory practice.

-PRINCIPLES OF CHEMISTRY II 153 Prerequisite: 3150:151.
+For the chemistry major, premedical student and most other science majors. - PRINCIPLES OF CHEMISTRY I LABORATORY 152 1 credit Prerequisite or corequisite: 3150:151.
+Laboratory course applying principles of thermodynamics, chemical analysis, and laboratory practice. - PRINCIPLES OF CHEMISTRY II 3 credits 153 Prerequisite: 3150:151.
 Continuation of 151, including aqueous solution theory, chemical kinetics, equilibrium, electrochemistry and nuclear chemistry.
-For the chemistry major, premedical student and most other science majors.

-154 QUALITATIVE ANALYSIS 2 credits Prerequisite 3150:152; corequisite: 3150:153.
-Laboratory course applying principles of chemical equilibrium to inorganic qualitative analysis.

-- 263,4 ORGANIC CHEMISTRY LECTURE I, II 3 credits each Sequential.
+For the chemistry major, premedical student and most other science majors. - QUALITATIVE ANALYSIS 2 credits 154 Prerequisite 3150:152; corequisite: 3150:153.
+Laboratory course applying principles of chemical equilibrium to inorganic qualitative analysis. - 263,4 ORGANIC CHEMISTRY LECTURE I, II 3 credits each Sequential.
 Prerequisite: 3150:153 (for 263); 3150:263 (for 264). or permission.
-Structure and reactions of organic compounds, mechanisms of reactions. - 265,6 ORGANIC CHEMISTRY LAB I, II 2 credits each Sequential.
+Structure and reactions of organic compounds, mechanisms of reactions. - ORGANIC CHEMISTRY LAB I, II 2 credits each 265,6 Sequential.
 Prerequisite: 3150:154; Pre/corequisites: 3150:263 (for 265); Prerequisite: 3150:265 (for 266).
 Laboratory experiments to develop techniques in organic chemistry and illustrate principles.

-ANTHROPOLOGY
+ANTHROPOLOGY 3230:

-- CULTURAL ANTHROPOLOGY 4 credits Introduction to study of culture, cross-cultural view of human adaptation through technology, social organization and ideology. - 151 HUMAN EVOLUTION 4 credits Study of biological evolution of Homo Sapiens, including primate compansons and cultural development.
-One-hour laboratory using interactive computer programs, casts and Anthropology's cultural collection. - 251 HUMAN DIVERSITY A study of the critical elements of world diversity, both cultural and biological.
+- 150 HUMAN CULTURES 4 credits This course examines what culture is, how human cultures vary and how they change.
+We then explore opportunities/conflicts presented by contemporary human culture issues. - 151 HUMAN EVOLUTION 4 credits Study of biological evolution of Homo Sapiens, including primate comparisons and cultural development.
+One-hour laboratory using interactive computer programs, casts and Anthropology's cultural collection. - HUMAN DIVERSITY 251 3 credits A study of the critical elements of world diversity, both cultural and biological.
 Cross-cultural comparisons of family, religion and politics in contemporary world.
 Multimedia and lecture.

-ECONOMICS
+ECONOMICS 3250:

 - 200 PRINCIPLES OF MICROECONOMICS 3 credits Analysis of the behavior of the firm and household, and the market processes affecting price, output and resource allocation.
 No credit if 3250:244 already taken. - 201 PRINCIPLES OF MACROECONOMICS 3 credits Prerequisite: 3250:200.
 Study of the economic factors that affect price level, national income, employment, and economic growth.
-No credit if 3250:244 already taken. - INTRODUCTION TO ECONOMIC ANALYSIS 244 3 credits For engineering majors.
+No credit if 3250:244 already taken. - 244 INTRODUCTION TO ECONOMIC ANALYSIS 3 credits For engineering majors.
 Intensive introduction to analysis of modern industrial society and formulation of economic policy.
 Structure of economic theory and its relation to economic reality.
-No credit to a student who has completed 3250:200, 201,
+No credit to a student who has completed 3250:200, 201.